 4. Set Up a Free Trial for New Users

 Free trials are a common practice for membership websites.
-In a nutshell, the site takes down your payment information and promises not to charge you for a few days, while you decide whether to stick around or not.
+In a nutshell, the site takes the user's payment information and promises not to charge them for a few days while they decide whether to stick around.

 The upside of free trials is evident for users.
-You get to try out products and services firsthand before spending any money.
+They get to try out products and services before spending any money.
 However, free trials can also benefit you as a website owner.

-When it's over, users will be charged at your regular rate automatically.
+When the trial is over, users will be charged at your regular rate automatically.

 5. Create a Blog and Post New Content Often

-86% of all businesses agree that content marketing is essential.
-That type of marketing involves creating new content so that users can find you, usually via search engines.
+Content marketing is essential — 86% of all businesses agree.
+This type of marketing involves creating new content so that users can find you, usually via search engines.

 If you run a blog for your membership website, you're engaging in content marketing.
-The idea is that the more content you post, the more chances you get for your website to show up in the Search Engine Results Pages (SERPs).
+The idea is that the more content you post, the greater the chances your website will show up in the search engine results pages (SERPs).

 Moreover, if you want your website's blog to help you get conversions, it needs to be relevant to the audience you're targeting.
 That means coming up with ideas and publishing engaging content that you know will interest potential members.

 For the best possible results, you'll want to use as many of these tactics simultaneously as possible.
-If you run a blog, while at the same time you manage an affiliate program and offer free trials, your membership numbers should see a significant improvement.
+If you run a blog while at the same managing an affiliate program and offering free trials, your membership numbers should see a significant improvement.

 Finding new members for your website is an ongoing task.
 You can never have too many members, and if they're paying to sign up, you don't want that stream of income to stop.
 In other words, it's vital to do the work to keep new members coming in.